 Under Bed Storage Solutions

 Before heading out in search of storage bins or boxes that fit under your bed, measure the width and height of the space.
-Write down the measurements on an index card that will easily fit into your wallet.
+Write down the measurements on an index card that will easily fit in your wallet.
 This way, you'll always have it with you when you're out shopping.